 As to the gameplay itself, The Spirit Engine is played from a side-scrolling view much like a typical platformer.
 You talk to various NPCs, explore new areas, and fight battles – a *lot* of battles.
-Clearly the main focus of the game, the battle system in The Spirit Engine is similar to a game of rock-paper-scissors, wrapped up in RPG lingo.
+Clearly the main focus of the game, the battle system is similar to a game of rock-paper-scissors, wrapped up in RPG lingo.
 You choose what tactics to use before the battle commences, and then watch as the action unfolds.
-Since most battles are fairly difficult, the game requires a good dose of strategic thinking to succeed, making it more challenging than an average RPG.
+Since most battles are fairly difficult, the game requires a good dose of strategic thinking to succeed in, making it more challenging than an average RPG.

 The graphics are outstanding; I have rarely seen better graphics in a game developed by amateur designers.
 The plot is also captivating enough to keep you glued to the screen (although a few cutscenes feel redundant).
 The quality of graphics, soundtrack, and unique gameplay combined make The Spirit Engine one of the highest-quality freeware games ever made, and as a bonus it will take you quite a while to finish.
 Two thumbs up for the team at Natomic for the amazing Top Dog that could easily be a commercial title.Reviewed by: Underdogs